ca-mantis-shrimp/dotfiles/wiki/index.md

 PAT Tokens are the recommended way to get this stuff done. we are going to use 1Password to get this all going but we are just trying to make this all work

+# Docker

+One of the primary changes that have been made over this time is the need to control one level above and handle the docker work that is required to ensure an actally working environment.

+Specifically, we are going to have two separate containers:
+- The presentation container
+    - used to present the wiki